What’s the Difference Between Leadership and Management?

-The words ‘leader’ and ‘manager’ are among the most commonly used words in the world of business, and are often used interchangeably.
-But have you ever pondered what they really mean?
-To be better at a leadership or a managerial job, you would first need to understand what the terms mean and entail.
+The words “leader” and “manager” are among the most commonly used words in business and are often used interchangeably.
+But have you ever wondered what the terms actually mean?

 What Do Managers Do?

-A manager is an employee of a company or an organization who is bestowed the responsibility of carrying out the four important functions of management – planning, organizing, leading, and controlling.
-Spotting the ‘leading’ clause, you may begin to wonder if all managers are leaders.
+A manager is the member of an organization with the responsibility of carrying out the four important functions of management: planning, organizing, leading, and controlling.
+But are all managers leaders?

-But not all managers are leaders!
-Some managers have poor leadership qualities, and employees follow orders from their managers because they are obligated to do so and not necessarily because they are influenced by the leader.
+Unfortunately, not all managers are leaders.
+Some managers have poor leadership qualities, and employees follow orders from their managers because they are obligated to do so—not necessarily because they are influenced or inspired by the leader.

-The chief focus of a manager is to meet organizational goals and objectives, and typically do not take much else into consideration.
-A manager is held responsible for his actions as well as for the actions of his subordinates.
+Managerial duties are usually a formal part of a job description; subordinates follow as a result of the professional title or designation.
+A manager’s chief focus is to meet organizational goals and objectives; they typically do not take much else into consideration.
+Managers are held responsible for their actions, as well as for the actions of their subordinates.
 With the title comes the authority and the privilege to promote, hire, fire, discipline, or reward employees based on their performance and behavior.

 What Do Leaders Do?

-The primary difference between management and leadership is that leaders do not necessarily hold or occupy a management position.
-Simply put, it is not necessary that a leader be an authoritative figure in the organization.
-A leader can be any regular employee.
+The primary difference between management and leadership is that leaders don’t necessarily hold or occupy a management position.
+Simply put, a leader doesn’t have to be an authority figure in the organization; a leader can be anyone.

-Unlike managers, leaders are followed because of their personality and their beliefs.
-A leader invests personally into tasks and projects, and demonstrates a high level of passion for work, and take great deal of interest in the success of their followers, enabling them to reach their goals to satisfaction, which are not necessarily organizational goals.
+Unlike managers, leaders are followed because of their personality, behavior, and beliefs.
+A leader personally invests in tasks and projects and demonstrates a high level of passion for work.
+Leaders take a great deal of interest in the success of their followers, enabling them to reach their goals to satisfaction—these are not necessarily organizational goals.

-There is no tangible or formal power that a leader possess over his followers.
-Temporary power is awarded to a leader and is conditional based on the ability of the leader to continually inspire and motivate his followers.
+There isn’t always tangible or formal power that a leader possesses over his followers.
+Temporary power is awarded to a leader and can be conditional based on the ability of the leader to continually inspire and motivate their followers.

-Subordinates of a manager are forced to obey orders, while following is optional when it comes to leadership.
-Those who do wish to follow their leader may stop.
-Leadership works on inspiration and trust among employees.
+Subordinates of a manager are required to obey orders while following is optional when it comes to leadership.
+Leadership works on inspiration and trust among employees; those who do wish to follow their leader may stop at any time.
 Generally, leaders are people who challenge the status quo.
 Leadership is change-savvy, visionary, agile, creative, and adaptive.

-#3 Process Management: Managers possess the authority to establish work rules, processes, standards, and operating procedures.
+#3 Process Management: Managers have the authority to establish work rules, processes, standards, and operating procedures.

 What Are The Traits A Leader Possesses?

-#1 Vision: A leader knows where they stand, where they want to go, and would involve the team in the charting of a future path and direction.
+#1 Vision: A leader knows where they stand, where they want to go and tend to involve the team in charting a future path and direction.

-#2 Honesty & Integrity: Leaders have people who believe them and walk by their side down the path they wish to tread.
+#2 Honesty and Integrity: Leaders have people who believe them and walk by their side down the path the leader sets.

-#3 Inspiration: Leaders are usually inspirational and help their team understand their role in a bigger context.
+#3 Inspiration: Leaders are usually inspirational—and help their team understand their own roles in a bigger context.

-#4 Communication Skills: Leaders always keep their team informed about the occurrences of the present and the future and the obstacles that stand in their way.
+#4 Communication Skills: Leaders always keep their team informed about what’s happening, both present and the future—along with any obstacles that stand in their way.

 #5 Ability to Challenge: Leaders are those that challenge the status quo.
-They have their own style of doing things and working problems out.
-They are the ones with the ability to think outside the box.
+They have their own style of doing things and problem-solving and are usually the ones who think outside the box.

 The Three Important Differences

-Being a manager and a leader at the same time is viable concept.
+Being a manager and a leader at the same time is a viable concept.
 But remember, just because someone is a phenomenal leader it does not necessarily guarantee that the person will be an exceptional manager as well, and vice versa.
-So – what are the stand-out differences between the two roles?
+So, what are the standout differences between the two roles?

-#1 A leaders invents or innovates while a manager organizes.
+#1 A leader invents or innovates while a manager organizes.

-The leader in the team comes up with the new ideas and kick starts the organization’s shift or transition to a forward-thinking phase.
-A leader always has his or her eyes set on the horizon.
-He or she develops new techniques and strategies for the organization.
-A leader has immense knowledge of all the current trends, advancements, skillsets, and has clarity of purpose and vision.
+The leader of the team comes up with the new ideas and kickstarts the organization’s shift or transition to a forward-thinking phase.
+A leader always has his or her eyes set on the horizon, developing new techniques and strategies for the organization.
+A leader has immense knowledge of all the current trends, advancements, and skillsets—and has clarity of purpose and vision.

 By contrast, a manager is someone who generally only maintains what is already established.
-A manager needs to watch the bottom-line and control employees and workflow in the organization, preventing any kind of chaos.
+A manager needs to watch the bottom line while controlling employees and workflow in the organization and preventing any kind of chaos.

-In his book, The Wall Street Journal Essential Guide to Management: Lasting Lessons from the Best Leadership Minds of Our Time, Alan Murray cites Drucker as saying that a manager is someone who “establishes appropriate targets and yardsticks, and analyzes, appraises and interprets performance.”
-Managers understand the people who work alongside them and know which person is the best-fit for a specific task.
+In his book, The Wall Street Journal Essential Guide to Management: Lasting Lessons from the Best Leadership Minds of Our Time, Alan Murray cites that a manager is someone who “establishes appropriate targets and yardsticks, and analyzes, appraises and interprets performance.”
+Managers understand the people they work with and know which person is the best fit for a specific task.

 #2 A manager relies on control whereas a leader inspires trust

-This means that to be able to do justice to their role as leader, some may need to question and challenge authority to modify or even reverse decisions that may not have the team’s best interests in mind.
+To be able to do justice to their role as leader, some may question and challenge authority to modify or even reverse decisions that may not have the team’s best interests in mind.

-Good leadership thus requires a great deal of good judgment, and the ability to stand up to senior management over a point of concern or if there is an aspect in need of improvement.
-If a company goes through a dry patch, a leader will be the one who will stand up and ask the question: “What did we learn from this?”
+Good leadership requires a great deal of good judgment, especially when it comes to the ability to stand up to senior management over a point of concern or if there is an aspect in need of improvement.
+If a company goes through a rough patch, a leader will be the one who will stand up and ask the question: “What did we learn from this?”

 Managers, however, are not required to assess and analyze failures.
-Their job description emphasizes asking the questions “how” and “when”.
-This usually helps them make sure that the plan that is put into place is executed accordingly.
+Their job description emphasizes asking the questions “how” and “when,” which usually helps them make sure that plans are properly executed.
 They tend to accept the status quo exactly the way it is and do not attempt a change.